thoughtbot/weechat-slacklog/README.md

 which has a token defined), 100 messages of history will be fetched via the Slack API and printed into the buffer.

-The `/slacklog` command can be used to actively fetch and print history for an already open buffer.
+The `/slacklog` command can be used without arguments to actively fetch and print history for an already open buffer.

 ## Implementation Details